-of interest situation inaccount compromise ins freedom of judgement.

-Independent in the light of the AFEP-MEDEF criteria but considered as Non-independent by the Board of Directors due to the shareholders' agreement between Société Paul Ricard and Mr Rafael Gonzalez-Gallarza, her father.

-In accordance with the AFEP-MEDEF Code, the Directors representing the employees are not taken into account when determining the independence percentage of the Board of Directors.
+of Interest stitution in account compromise its preedom of judgement. independent in the light of the AFEP-MEDEF criteria but considered as Non-independent by the Board of Directors due to the shareholders' agreement between Société Paul Ricard and Mr Rafaël Gonzalez-Gallarza, her father. in accordance with the AFEP-MEDEF Code, the Directors representing the employees are not taken into account when determining the independence percentage of the Board of Directors.
 The appointments of Ms Esther Berrozpe Galindo and Mr Philippe Petitcolin will be submitted to the approval of the Shareholders' Meeting of 8 November 2019.

-Director representing the employees, whose first meeting of the Board of Directors was on 23 January 2018.
+Director representing the employees, whose first meeting of the Board of Directors was on 13 January 2019.
+Director representing the employees whose first meeting of the Board of Directors was on 10 January 2018.